Postdoctoral Fellow at the Center for Research on Extremism (C-REX)

-Specialist Research Areas: Hungary, Hate Studies, Street Movements, Recruitment, Pathways
+Specialist Research Areas: Street Movements, Recruitment, Radicalisation, Pathways, Hungary

-Katherine’s research is focused on radical right social movements and collective action, with particular interest in methods of radicalisation, pathways to activism, and hate crime.
-With a background in Anthropology, Katherine holds a PhD in Criminology from the University of Huddersfield where she conducted a mixed-methods comparative analysis of radical right organisations in Hungary and Great Britain.
-Using secondary survey analysis, online analysis, and qualitative interviews, the thesis examined drivers to far-right attitudes, methods of recruitment and identity formation by radical right organisations, and pathways to activism in radical right organisations.
-For her thesis, Katherine was awarded the inaugural Cas Mudde Early Career Scholarship prize with the Centre for Analysis of the Radical Right.
-Her research continues on the Hungarian radical right and methods of radicalisation online.
+Katherine’s research is focused on far-right social movements and collective action, with particular interest in methods of radicalisation, pathways to activism, and recruitment.
+With a background in Anthropology, Katherine holds a PhD in Criminology from the University of Huddersfield (UK).
+For her PhD, Katherine conducted a mixed-methods comparative analysis of far-right organisations in Hungary and the UK, including interviews with far-right organisation members in Hungary.

 Specialist research areas: